Al Ain completes 47% of road infrastructure project work

 PHOTO

-Al Ain City Municipality has announced that it has completed 47% of the work on the Phase 1 of Infrastructure and Road Upgrade Project in Al Amerah area.
+UAE - Al Ain City Municipality has announced that it has completed 47% of the work on Phase 1 of Infrastructure and Road Upgrade Project in Al Amerah area.

 Construction in the project began in the third quarter of 2023 at a total budget of AED130 million ($35.3 million).